eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

   - `IssuerMetadataPolicy.PreferSigned`: presence of signed metadata is optional, if present values from signed metadata take precedence
   - `IssuerMetadataPolicy.IgnoreSigned`: signed metadata are ignored
 - supportedReuseMethods: A set of `ReuseMethod`s supported by the wallet for credential reuse.
 Defaults to `emptySet()`.
+- proofs: Whether Wallet supports attestations that require not proofs, alongside the supports proof types and signing algorithms.

 Trust between the Wallet and the Signer of the signed metadata advertised by the Credential Issuer is established using one of the following ways:
 - `IssuerTrust.ByPublicKey`: trusting the public key used to sign the metadata